Customer Spotlight: Orca Island Cabins

 The Challenges of Building Pacific Yurts on an Island

 They hired local Seward carpenters who knew how to work on the terrain to assemble their yurts.
-They did a great job and built the foundation in five to six days, the deck in four to five, and erected the first yurt in two days.
-The interior then took another ten days to finish, which included adding a bathroom, full kitchen, and propane for hot water along with a range fireplace and other luxury yurt amenities for guests.
+They built the foundation in five to six days, the deck in four to five, and erected the first yurt in two days.
+The interior took another ten days to finish, which included adding a bathroom, full kitchen, and propane for hot water, along with a range fireplace and other luxury yurt amenities for guests.

 How has your experience been with Pacific Yurts, and how have guests taken to the structures?

-I would simply emphasize that it is important to erect any yurt per the instructions.
-As far as living off the grid goes, because we embraced, from the outset, ecotourism and sustainable energy practices, we have emerged as an example of a “glamping” destination,” i.e., an upscale, comfortable and stylish rental destination in a remote, wilderness setting.
-However, because we are off the grid, we rely on solar panels/inverter/battery bank for our limited electrical needs, along with a generator as a backup.
-We utilize propane for our range, as well as a fireplace, and a water heater.
-And we transport all of our water to the island by boat.
+Dennis: I would simply emphasize that it is important to erect any yurt per the instructions.
+As far as living off the grid goes, because we embraced, from the outset, ecotourism and sustainable energy practices, we have emerged as an example of a “glamping” destination, i.e., an upscale, comfortable, and stylish rental destination in a remote, wilderness setting.
+However, because we are off the grid, we rely on solar panels/inverters/battery banks for our limited electrical needs, along with a generator as a backup.
+We utilize propane for our range, as well as a fireplace and a water heater.
+We also transport all of our water to the island by boat.
+As far as maintenance goes, we stain the doors and wash the outside every summer, while the insides get a deep cleaning every spring